-- Positive outlook (high probability of rating upgrade within the following 12 months); - Negative outlook (high probability of rating downgrade within the following 12 months); - Stable (high probability of rating maintenance within the following 12 months); - Developing outlook (the probability of the following rating actions is equal for the 3 months horizon: upgrade, downgrade and rating maintenance).
+- Positive outlook (high probability of rating upgrade within the following 12 months); - Negative outlook (high probability of rating downgrade within the following 12

+- Stable (high probability of rating maintenance within the following 12 months); - Developing outlook (probability of the following rating actions is equal within the following 12 months: upgrade, downgrade and maintaining the credit rating).

 The outlook on the rating of the company is based on the Agency's expectations about the dynamics of the indicators, used in this methodology, i.e. the outlook is affected by the same factors as the assigned rating, including the stress- and support-factors.
 The rating outlook is applicable only for the reliability rating (not for the stand alone reliability rating).
 When assigning the outlook, the Agency takes into account the historical data of the rated entity, data from the entity's strategy, the Agency's own macroeconomic forecast.